|

 Trillium lake at sunrise

-1. Trillium Lake: Located near Mount Hood, the Trillium Lake Trail offers a 1.9-mile loop that’s gentle on the legs and is an easy trail for even the little ones.
-The lake provides stunning reflections of the mountain, making it an ideal spot for capturing the sunrise.
-Pack some snacks and enjoy a post-hike picnic before heading back to the car.
+1. Trillium Lake: Near Mount Hood, the Trillium Lake Trail is a 1.9-mile loop that’s gentle and accessible for kids.
+The lake reflects the mountain beautifully at sunrise.
+Pack snacks and maybe enjoy a little picnic after your hike.

 • Water and snacks